Dr. Hootan Daneshmand

 Breast augmentation remains the most popular cosmetic surgery procedure in the United States.
 So, it stands to reason that out of this large group, a small percentage of women (or men) choose to undergo breast implant removal surgery, or explant surgery.
 In some cases, the breast implants no longer suited the patient’s lifestyle, and in other cases, the breast implants needed to be removed for health reasons.

-With recent news regarding certain implants being associated with a very rare form of cancer, BIA-ALCL, as well as some patients reporting they feel that their implants are causing systematic health issues, more women are starting to ask if they should have their breast implants removed.
+With recent news regarding certain implants being associated with very rare forms of cancer, such as BIA-ALCL and BIA-SCC, as well as some patients reporting they feel that their implants are causing systematic health issues, more women are starting to ask if they should have their breast implants removed.

 Should I Have My Breast Implants Removed?